dryoo/numberof/README.md

 numberof Plugin for DokuWiki
 =========

-Simple plugin that count the number of pages & media files in your Dokuwiki
+Simple plugin that counts the number of pages & media files in your Dokuwiki

 All documentation for this plugin can be found at http://openwiki.kr/tech/numberof